9 Notable Reasons to Become a Medical Assistant Now

 Before we get too far ahead of ourselves, let’s take a minute to understand the role and responsibilities of a medical assistant (MA).
 These professionals are first and foremost concerned with patient care, and this can be put into action in a number of different settings ranging from working in a large hospital to working in ambulatory care.

 The ultimate goal of maintaining patient care can be translated in a variety of ways.
 MAs work under the direction of a supervising physician to perform necessary administrative and clinical tasks.
 Some of those administrative duties include updating patient records, scheduling appointments and handling various tasks in relation to patient billing and insurance.

 Medical assistants also have their fair share of clinical responsibilities.
 This includes assisting the physician in taking and recording patients’ vital signs, explaining procedures, administering medications, drawing blood, sterilizing equipment and conducting a variety of tests in the lab.

-Now that you have a solid understanding of what a medical assisting career entails, let’s take a look at some of the benefits of pursuing this profession.
+Now that you have a solid understanding of what the job entails, you’re still wondering: Is medical assisting a good career for you?
+Let’s take a look at some of the benefits of pursuing this profession.

 1. Jobs are increasing faster than average

 The healthcare industry as a whole is rapidly growing, and the same is true for medical assistants.
 MA jobs are projected to increase by 29 percent through 2026, according to the U.S. Bureau of Labor Statistics (BLS).1 This is more than four times faster than the national average of 7 percent.

 This hasty growth can partially be accredited to the Baby Boomer population, who are now requiring more medical attention as they age.
 That direct medical care will be administered by physicians, but where there’s a physician, there tends to also be an MA providing a helping hand for all of those necessary medical procedures.